john-s-butler-dit/Maths-in-the-Wild/04_DecisionMaking/index.md

 ---

-This workshop shows how even making simple decisions like whether to go left or right can be modelled and predicted using maths.
+This workshop shows how making simple decisions can be modelled and predicted using maths.
 The same formula has been used to model a particle moving in space.

+The workshop blends neuroscience with mathematical modelling to explore how the brain gathers evidence, handles uncertainty, and responds to time pressure when making choices.

+Using an example students can relate to, “Should I walk or cycle to school?” they learn how concepts like drift, noise, and evidence accumulation are used to model decisions in both everyday life and scientific research.

+It links the maths model to real brain processes and encourages students to see decision-making as a dynamic, measurable phenomenon.

 ## Materials